STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 ### Categorical variable exploration

 The categorical variable I chose to explore is sex.
-I can access the data for this variable by typing titanic$sex.
+I can access the data for this variable by typing sex.
+Note I do not have to type titanic$sex because I have attached the titanic data using the attach() function.

 We want to find whether there are more male or female passengers.
 We can use the table function for this categorical variable to see the counts of the males and females.